mordante/compiler-explorer/README.md

 the image only contains modern versions of GCC and Clang.
 The compilers default to their latest supported C++ Standard.
 The Clang compiler uses libc++ by default.

+## Setup

+The Docker image expects a link to a local libc++ build or installation.
+Therefore create a symlink like

+`ln -s <path/to/libcxx> libcxx`

 ## Requirements

 * Docker